yangfangs/physpetools/docs/docs/tutorial.md

 .....
 ```

-####  2.Reconstruct phylogenetic tree by highly conserved protein
+####  2.Reconstruct phylogenetic tree by highly conserved protein method

-When use PhySpeTree auto build phylogenetic tree, user can use `--hcp` arguments to specify use highly conserved protein way to reconstruct phylogenetic tree.
+When the users use PhySpeTree automatically build phylogenetic tree, the users can use `--hcp` arguments to specify use highly conserved protein way to reconstruct phylogenetic tree.
 The default use 1 thread
-to reconstruct phylogenetic tree, if you want to use more threads can use `-t` parameter to specify more threads to reconstruct phylogenetic tree.
+to reconstruct phylogenetic tree, if you want to use more threads can use `-t` parameter to set the threads to be used.
 Here we use the default value 1 thread to
-reconstruct 191 organisms phylogenetic tree.
+reconstruct 191 species phylogenetic tree.

 ```
 $ PhySpeTree autobuild -i 191speciesnames.txt -o 191_pro --hcp